INFORMATION PUBLICATION SCHEME

 OUR PLAN TO COMPLY WITH THE IPS

 We have an Information Publication Plan for how we will comply with the IPS.

 WHO WE ARE

 The ABS is Australia’s official national statistical agency.
 It was established as the Commonwealth Bureau of Census and Statistics, following enactment of the Census and Statistics Act 1905 (CSA).
 The agency became the Australian Bureau of Statistics in 1975 with the passing of the Australian Bureau of Statistics Act 1975 (ABS Act).
 The ABS is led by the Australian Statistician – a statutory office established by the ABS Act.
 The Statistician is appointed under section 7 of the ABS Act.
-To read more about the current Australian Statistician, please refer to his biography.

 WHAT WE DO